DMVis/DMVis/documentation/components/Bar.md

 - Type: `boolean`
 - Default: `false`

-Whether the bar flips its orientation when `length` is negative.
+Whether or not the bar will show negative values rather than putting them to `0`.

 ### hoverText

 - Type: `string`
-- Default: `height`
+- Default: `length.toString()`

 The text to display in the label when the mouse hovers over the bar.

-> Note: In order for this text to be visible, you need to set the `labelType` attribute to either `'alwaysVisible'` or `'visibleOnHighlight'`.
+> Note: For this text to be visible, you need to set the `labelType` attribute to either `'alwaysVisible'` or `'visibleOnHighlight'`.

 ### labelType